Check List

-Check List is a peer-reviewed, open access, on-line scientific journal that publishes Annotated Lists of Species (ALS), Notes on Geographic Distribution (NGD), Distribution Summary (DS), Book Reviews (BR) and Forum Papers (FP).
-The journal was established in 2005 to serve as a mean of publishing inventories that are essential for studies on biogeography and provide a baseline for conservation studies.
+Check List is a peer-reviewed open access scientific journal that publishes Annotated Lists of Species, Notes on Geographic Distribution, Distribution Summary, Book Reviews, and Forum Papers.
+The journal was established in 2005 to serve as a means of publishing inventories that are essential for studies on biogeography and provide a baseline for conservation studies.
 Since 2017 it has been published by Pensoft Publishers.

 Abstracting and indexing

-Check List is abstracted and indexed in EBSCOhost, Scopus, The Zoological Record, Directory of Open Access Journals (DOAJ) and Index Copernicus.
-The Journal is also member of the Brazilian Association of Science Editors (ABEC) and the Committee on Publication Ethics (COPE).
+The journal is abstracted and indexed in EBSCOhost, Scopus, The Zoological Record, and the Directory of Open Access Journals.
+The journal is also member of the Brazilian Association of Science Editors and the Committee on Publication Ethics.